Salary Calculator India | CTC Calculator

 The fixed amount paid to an employee before any additional amounts or deductions are applied.
-It forms the core component of the salary structure.
+It forms the core component of the salary structure and is essential for calculating your monthly income and annual wage.

-Amounts subtracted from the gross salary, including statutory deductions like Provident Fund, Professional Tax, and Income Tax, as well as other deductions like insurance premiums.
+Amounts subtracted from the gross salary, including statutory deductions like Provident Fund (12% of basic), Gratuity (4.81% of basic), Professional Tax, and Income Tax, as well as other deductions like insurance premiums.
+These affect your paycheck tax calculations and final take-home amount.

 Common Salary Components in India

-• House Rent Allowance (HRA): Provided to help employees meet their housing expenses.
+- House Rent Allowance (HRA): HRA calculation in salary is based on your basic salary.
+Provided to help employees meet their housing expenses.
 A portion of HRA can be tax-exempt under certain conditions.

-• Dearness Allowance (DA): Given to compensate for the increase in the cost of living due to inflation, particularly common in government jobs.
+- Dearness Allowance (DA): Given to compensate for the increase in the cost of living due to inflation, particularly common in government jobs.
+Basic salary calculation often includes DA.

-• Medical Allowance: Provided to cover medical expenses of the employee and sometimes their family members.
+- Medical Allowance in Salary: Provided to cover medical expenses of the employee and sometimes their family members.

-• Special Allowance: An additional component that companies may include to balance the CTC structure.
+- Special Allowance in Salary: An additional component that companies may include to balance the CTC structure.

-• Provident Fund (PF): A retirement benefit scheme where both the employer and employee contribute a certain percentage of the basic salary.
+- Provident Fund (PF): PF contribution in salary is a retirement benefit scheme where both employer and employee contribute a certain percentage of the basic salary.

-• Professional Tax: A state-imposed tax on income, which varies from state to state.
+- Professional Tax in Salary: A state-imposed tax on income, which varies from state to state.

-• Income Tax (TDS): Tax Deducted at Source from the employee's income as per the Income Tax Act.
+- Income Tax on Salary (TDS): Tax Deducted at Source from the employee's income as per the Income Tax Act.

 Benefits of Using a Salary Calculator